Cam/Shopify-HTML-Email-Templates/README.md

 ### Templates for all 'customer facing' emails:

 * Abandoned Checkout Notification	- Sent to a potential customer who has abandoned their checkout
-* Contact Buyer - Used as a default template for 'Email Buyer' emails
 * Customer Account Activation - Sent to customer with information on how to activate their account
 * Customer Account Welcome - Sent to customer when they activate their account
 * Customer Password Reset	- Sent to customer when they wish to reset their password